We’re hiring! Follow this link to see our openings.

 More than a mile above sea level, education in Colorado Springs is in a class all its own.
 Campuses are globally diverse, with college and university students from 80-plus countries studying arts to aerospace and everything in between.
 More than 38% of Colorado Springs residents have earned a bachelor’s degree or higher.
 Academic investments pay off locally, with many graduates joining the regional workforce.
 Colorado Springs businesses are actively involved at all levels providing real-world experiences to develop the local talent pipeline.
 One of the most educated cities in the U.S., Colorado Springs is the place for active minds and industrious spirits.

-From liberal arts universities to technical colleges to a national military institution, the Colorado Springs region offers higher education opportunities across a broad range of fields of study.
+From liberal arts universities to technical colleges to a national military institution, the Colorado Springs region is loaded with higher education opportunities.
+Students pursue a broad range of fields of study.
 Five colleges and universities are certified as Centers of Academic Excellence by the National Security Agency, a testament to the area’s defense and tech reputation.

 A private liberal arts school, Colorado College is consistently ranked as one of U.S. News & World Report’s most innovative schools because of its Block Plan.
 Students dive into a different subject every three-and-a-half weeks.
 They take one class at a time, totaling four classes per semester and eight classes per year.

 From a satellite location to a small commuter campus, UCCS is now the fastest growing school within the University of Colorado system.
 Class sizes are small (16 to 1 student to faculty ratio) and low tuition keeps education affordable.
 The college’s diverse student body is comprised of students from 50 states and 80-plus nations.